-Court hears arguments in travel ban case
+Trump admin faces skeptical judges in travel ban hearing

 Hearing by phone

-Three judges of the Ninth Circuit Court of Appeals -- two appointed by Democratic presidents, one by a Republican -- will conduct the hearing by telephone.
+Three judges of the Ninth Circuit Court of Appeals -- two appointed by Democratic presidents, one by a Republican -- are conducting the hearing by telephone.

 Solicitor General Noah Purcell will present the arguments of two states, Washington and Minnesota, and urge the court to leave the injunction in place.
 In court papers Purcell has argued that the executive order "unleashed chaos" when it was signed January 27.